Free PDF Books

 August 17, 1856 - October 6, 1924.
 Militz had a close association with Charles and Myrtle Fillmore, founders of the Unity Movement, and wrote many articles and became a well known voice via their magazine Unity.
 She was influenced and inspired by Emma Curtis Hopkins and was ordained as a Christian Science Minister by Hopkins.
 She founded the Home of Truth which was based around Hopkins teachings.
 In the latter years of her life she developed her Home of Truth movement and became editor and publisher of her own new thought magazine, Master Mind.

-Click for Free Books by Annie Rix Militz.
+Discover Free Books by Annie Rix Militz.

 Prentice Mulford